AdaRoseCannon/progressive-web-apps-talk/short.md

 The subscription details provide an endpoint which the server side can query to send a push notification.

-We'll fire this up to the server to use later.
+Send this information to your server so it can send push notifications later.

 https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription